nuvibit/nuvibit.com/content/english/blog/aws-account-lifecycle-manager.md

 All these attributes are stored as tags of the AWS Account and can be retrieved in your [IaC](faq/#iac 'What is Infrastructure as Code?') definition.

 ## Account Rollout
-The **Account Lifecycle Manager** can be separated into four stages:
+The rollout of a new AWS Account can be divided into four stages:

 ![img](images/blog/aws-account-lifecycle-manager/rollout-diag-highres.png)
 <br/>